hyungmogu/ctci/README.md

 ## Work Summary

+### September 15th, 2019
+1. Completed 9/12 steps for 'Deploying and Using a Model' for Udacity's Machine Learning Nanodegree

 ### September 14th, 2019
 1. Finished lesson 2/5 of Machine Learning in Production for Udacity's Machine Learning Nanodegree